Return to Index

 - Cleansing of the vaginal area, perineum, and rectum

 - Ice pack to soothe and decrease swelling of the perineum

-- A shot of oxytocin to help decrease bleeding
+- An injection of medication to help decrease uterine bleeding

 - Pain medications

 This is extremely variable.
 The average time for you to deliver your first baby vaginally is 12 hours.